Belantis

-Belantis is an amusement park next to Leipzig, Germany.
-Covering 27 hectares, the park offers over 60 attractions, including four roller coasters.
+Belantis is a theme park near Leipzig, Germany.
+Covering 27 hectares and featuring over 60 attractions, including four roller coasters, it is the largest amusement park in central and eastern Germany.
+The park received around 300,000 visitors in 2024.

 History

 The park was previously run by Parques Reunidos from 2018 to 2025; in April it was announced that Compagnie des Alpes had taken over ownership.
+They announced in December 2025 that they will convert it into a Parc Astérix.